Debt Consolidation Care

 Atlanta, GA 30348-5281

-What happens if I find a dispute in my credit report?
+What happens if I find inaccurate information on my credit report?

 Inquiries affect your credit negatively.
-The more inquiries listed on your credit report, the more you will lose your credit points.
+The more inquiries listed on your credit report, the more credit points you will lose.
 Basically, there are two types of inquires.
 They are:

 • Hard inquiry - When you apply for a loan or credit, the creditor pulls your credit report to find out your creditworthiness.
-This type of inquiry stays on your report for as long as 3 years and affects your credit score in a negative way.
-This is known as hard inquiry.
+This type of inquiry stays on your report for about 3 years and affects your credit score negatively.

-• Soft inquiry - It is an inquiry made by creditors or lenders who are not authorized to pull the credit report.
-Such inquiries take place when a creditor wishes to extend credit to a person without his/her consent.
+• Soft inquiry - This is an inquiry made by creditors or lenders who are not authorized to pull the credit report.
+These inquiries take place when a creditor wishes to extend credit to a person without his consent.
 This is also known as unauthorized inquiry.
-This type of inquiry does not hurt the credit score much.
+This type of inquiry does not hurt a credit score much.

 Do employers check credit report?

-Employers sometimes check credit reports of potential employees to know about the financial situation of the person.
-A credit report contains all the details about credit, loans, mortgages and any kind of transaction done through credit cards.
-Through your credit report your employer can also make out whether or not you are a responsible person.
+Employers sometimes check credit reports of potential employees to learn about the person's financial situation.
+A credit report contains all the details about credit, loans, mortgages, and any kind of credit card transaction.
+Through your credit report your employer can also determine whether you are a financially responsible person.